-Plaintiff is a resident of Toledo, Ohio, who has sued the U.S. Department of Veterans Affairs and Secretary Robert L. Wilkie, in his official capacity.
-The complaint challenges decisions rendered by the U.S. Board of Veterans Appeals and the U.S. Court of Appeals for

-Veterans Claims concerning plaintiff's medical benefits.
-Compl.
+Plaintiff is a resident of Toledo, Ohio, who has sued the U.S. Department of Veterans Affairs ("VA") and a VA Judge.
+The complaint challenges decisions rendered by the U.S. Board of Veterans Appeals and the U.S. Court of Appeals for Veterans Claims concerning plaintiff's medical benefits.
+Form Compl.
 Sec.
 III (Statement of Claim).
 Plaintiff "want[s]" this "Court to provide an adequate remedy within a venue providing a fundamentally fair and unbiased adjudication of my claim[.]"
-Compl. at 6.
+Id. at 6.
 In addition to injunctive relief, plaintiff seeks money damages under Bivens v.
-Six Unknown Named Agents of Federal Bureau of Narcotics, 403 U.S. 388 (1971).
+Six Unknown Named Agents of Federal Bureau of Narcotics, 403 U.S. 388 (1971) and 42 U.S.C. § 1983.
 See id., Sec.
-II (Basis for Jurisdiction).
+II (Basis for Jurisdiction); Written Compl. at 1.